HKU-BAL/ClairS-TO/README.md

   --disable_intermediate_phasing
                         Disable intermediate phasing, runs faster but reduces precision.
   --disable_nonsomatic_tagging
                         Disable non-somatic variants tagging and ignore `--panel_of_normals`.
+  --disable_verdict
+                        Disable using verdict to tag the variants in CNA regions.
+We suggest using the parameter only for sample with tumor purity estimation lower than 0.8.
+Default: Enabled.
 ```

 #### Call Variants in one or multiple chromosomes using the `-C/--ctg_name` parameter